IanDxSSXX/ReNest/README.md

     )
 )
 ```
-## 🔆 Advanced
+## 🔆 Cool Things

-* This is the part where we write react like SwiftUI and get to know some **cool** features!
+* This is the part where we write react like ReNest and get to know some **cool** features!

 ### Class Component

-* A reactui class component looks like this
+* A ReNest class component looks like this

   ```typescript
   // extends View to write a class component